Advocates address ‘historic’ LGBT discrimination cases before Supreme Court

 “We’re excited that the courts are finally taking up this issue,” said Jennifer Storm, Pennsylvania’s state victim advocate.

-“It’s a real serious issue when you’re talking about people’s liberty and their ability to be employed and to have housing adequate housing,” said Storm.
+“It’s a real serious issue when you’re talking about people’s liberty and their ability to be employed and to have housing adequate housing,” Storm said.
 “Nobody should be discriminated against and have a job taken from them, or get thrown out of housing or get thrown out of a restaurant just because of who they are.”

-The core issue of the cases heard Tuesday before the Supreme Court is whether or not the federal anti-discrimination law, known as Title VII, protects gay and trans workers.
+The core issue of the oral arguments heard Tuesday is whether or not the federal anti-discrimination law known as Title VII protects gay and trans workers.